You are a manufacturer, develop your products yourself and would like to carry out a radio integration?

 Radio integration brings some challenges and usually "radio" is not the core competence of the in-house development department.
 Your team has expertise in developing their own machines or equipment, and learning radio technologies is often a new stage.
 The pitfalls during development time are correspondingly high and there is a long learning curve in implementation.
 Internal development costs can be protracted and impact accordingly.
 The country-specific approvals of the overall product is also a chapter in itself and should not be underestimated.

 Better rely on "Fast Time to Market" through teamwork with m2m Germany and calculable development costs.
 Choose your individual support:

-- Technology selection workshop, which radio technology fits your project
+- Workshop for technology selection, which radio technology is suitable for your project

 - Support for firmware and hardware development

 - Allocation of a development sub-area